“Facts are stubborn things. But statistics are pliable”-Mark Twain

 So how do you do this?
 Meet the ROC curve.

 ROC curves describe the tradeoffs in a model between True Positive accuracy and the rate of False Positives (or said another way, the tradeoff between “recall” and “precision”).
-For an excellent tutorial that goes more in-depth on the topic, take a look at the article on the excellent Towards Data Science blog.
-But the quick version goes something like this:
+For an excellent tutorial that goes more in-depth on the topic, take a look at this article from the excellent Towards Data Science channel on Medium.
+The quick version goes something like this:

 Imagine a perfect 2-class model that always gets things right, 100% of the time.
-The distribution of probabilities of one class vs the other might look something like this:
+The distribution of probabilities of one class vs the other looks like:

 If you were to plot the tradeoff between the true positive rate and the false positive rate… Well, there isn’t any tradeoff at all.
 This model gets things right all the time.
-So the ROC curve looks like this:
+So the ROC curve looks like:

 The area under the curve is at its maximum, therefore so is our accuracy.